leftrightleft/skills-secret-scanning/.github/steps/1-tbd.md

   region: us-east-2
 ```

-1.
+6. Click **Commit changes...** from the top right.
+The "Propose changes" window will pop up.
+Leave the defaults configured, and click **Commit changes** again.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
+7. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.